Bondi Beach Cultural Landscape: History

-Indigenous history

 History of Waverley

 Waverley took its name from the title of a book by the famous Scottish author and poet, Sir Walter Scott.
-Its connection with the suburb of Waverley comes through Barnett Levey (or Levy, 1798-1837) who came to Sydney in the 1820s to visit his brother.
+Its connection with the suburb of Waverley comes through Barnett Levey (or Levy, 1798–1837) who came to Sydney in the 1820s to visit his brother.
 When he saw how prosperous the city was becoming, Levey decided to settle here and set up a business as a general merchant.
 In 1831 he was granted 60 acres in the area bounded by the present Old South Head Road, Birrell Street, Paul Street and Hollywood Avenue.
 He must have occupied the land before the official grant because he built himself a substantial two story home on Old South Head Road in 1827, naming it Waverley House after the book by his favourite author.
 As time passed the house became a distinctive landmark and gave its name to the surrounding district, which was simply called Waverley.
 Levey established Sydney's first permanent theatre behind his shop in George Street.
 His projects consumed all his money, and when he died in 1837 he left a widow and four children in poverty.
 In 1837 the house was taken over for a Catholic school or orphanage, but it was demolished early in the 20th century.

 Waverley municipality was proclaimed in 1859.
 By the 1880s trams were running to the beaches in the Eastern Suburbs and Waverley became a popular picnic spot.
 Waverley Park had a splendid oval, used by the established Waverley District Cricket Club.

 Waverley Cemetery was established in 1877 on the site of the old tram terminus, on a beautiful site near the ocean.
 It houses many historically notable people.

 The 1866 NSW Gazetteer described Waverley as having Clough's Windmill, Allan's Soap Works, Dickson's Soap and Candle Works and Scott's Blacking and Fireworks Factory.
 There were also four quarries producing excellent freestone.
 Today however, it is an attractive residential suburb, just west of Tamarama Beach.